aimclub/OSA/README.md

 <overview>

-OSA (Open-Source-Advisor) is an LLM-based tool to improve the quality of scientific open source projects and to help create them from scratch.
+OSA (Open-Source-Advisor) is a LLM-based tool for improving the quality of scientific open source projects and helping create them from scratch.
 It automates the generation of README, different levels of documentation, CI/CD scripts, etc.
-It also generates advice and recommendations for the repository.
+It also generates advices and recommendations for the repository.

 OSA is currently under development, so not all features are implemented.